+ The principles of equality and diversity are inherent in our Values. They are part of the culture of our firm and are fundamental to our success.

 We have an extremely personalised recruitment process which distinguishes us from other firms in the market.
 It starts with you completing and submitting the online application form below.
 All applications are then reviewed by lawyers and both first and second interviews are conducted by partners, not by HR professionals.
 We do not operate an automated CV review process: this means that all application forms and CVs are assessed by lawyers within the firm who take into account not just academic results but also breadth of experience, personality and candidate's personal achievements.

-Please note the training applications deadline was 31 August.
+We are currently taking applications for our Manchester office.
+Please note the application deadline is 30 April.
 Applications received after this date will not be accepted.

 Vacation Placement Scheme